 - 1. Leave no MSP unturned (a dozen more). - 2.
 Try to γ -phase-fold pulsars co-located with weak DC source candidates (a dozen). - 3.
 Add the extra interpulse pulsar or three. - 4.
-Add lots of deathline pulsars, $10^{33} < \dot{E} < 10^{34} \ \rm erg \ s^{-1}$, to the timing list.
+Add lots of deathline pulsars, $10^{33} < \dot{E} < 10^{34}$ erg s-1, to the timing list.
 We'll probably only detect few, if any, but it could provide useful information.
 The theorists will probably contradict me.
-The cuts in the Table give 50-ish.
-JBO will do this study, with Parkes probably following. - 5.
+The cuts in the Table give 50-ish. - 5.
 More black dots in the middle of the $P\dot{P}$ plane, especially those that we will be able to fold over the mission's first half-decade.
-The number is potentially very large.
-Again, JBO and Parkes plan to address this. - 6.
+The number is potentially very large. - 6.
 All telescopes can free up time by abandoning the 60 or so high \dot{E} pulsars per "hemisphere" with no gamma signal.
 Parkes can free up time by offloading Northern pulsars to the north.